19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (2) Sums due from a society to the Government and recoverable under subsection (1) may be recovered first, from the property of the society and, secondly, from the members subject to the limit of their liability.

-### Prohibition on the use of the word “Co-operative”
+### Prohibition on use of word “co-operative”

-99\.—(1) No person other than a society shall trade or carry on business under a name or title of which the word “Co-operative” or its equivalent in another language is part, without the sanction of the Registrar, except that nothing in this section shall apply to the use by any person or his successor in interest of a name or title under which he traded or carried on business at the date of the commencement of this Act.
+99\.—(1) No person other than a society shall trade or carry on business under a name or title of which the word “Co-operative” or its equivalent in another language is part, without the consent of the Registrar, except that nothing in this section shall apply to the use by any person or his successor in interest of a name or title under which he traded or carried on business at 1st January 1980.

 (2) Every person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a continuing offence, to a further fine not exceeding $500 for every day or part thereof during which the offence continues after conviction.

-[23/2008 wef 20/10/2008]
+[23/2008]

 ### General penalty